Jon-Schneider/SwiftInterviewDataStructures/README.md

 If you notice any bugs I would appreciate it if you would open an issue or submit a pull request and I'll get the fix in ASAP.

+### Data Structures

+This repo contains implementations of these data structures:

+* Binary Search Tree

 ### Tests

 You can open the Package as an xcode project and run the tests by cloning this repo and then running the command `open InterviewDataStructures/Package.swift" from the project root.